cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Key confirmation {#sec-key-confirmation}

 In many applications it is advisable to add an explicit key confirmation round after the CPace protocol flow.
-However, as some applications might only require implicit authentication and as explicit authentication messages are already a built-in feature in many higher-level protocols (e.g. TLS 1.3) the CPace protocol described here does not mandate use of a key confirmation on the level of the CPace sub-protocol.
+However, as some applications might only require implicit authentication and as explicit authentication messages are already a built-in feature in many higher-level protocols (e.g. TLS 1.3), the CPace protocol described here does not mandate key confirmation.

 Already without explicit key confirmation, CPace enjoys weak forward security under the sCDH and sSDH assumptions {{AHH21}}.
 With added explicit confirmation, CPace enjoys perfect forward security also under the strong sCDH and sSDH assumptions {{AHH21}}.